It's Happening In Miami

 Jewish 101: Jewish Tradition and midrash with Rabbi Mark S. Golub z"l

-A look at various midrash and at Abraham Joshua Heschel's notion that the Torah is the Jewish People's “response” to revelation.
-Monday - 9:00am Thursday - 9:00am Saturday - 1:00am
+A look at the various Jewish metaphors which explain what it means to say that "God gave the Torah," and Abraham Joshua Heschel's notion that the Torah is the Jewish People's "Response" to God.
+Tuesday - 8:00am & 2:00pm

 FRIDAY EVENING SHABBAT SERVICES